IT technician typing on an interactive screen sorting through EHR data

 The path forward

 The results showed that EHRs can now deliver on their long-awaited promise and revealed specific areas where carriers can derive the most benefit from EHRs.
 Given that underwriting approaches vary across the industry, we welcome the opportunity to perform this analysis for interested carriers.
-Please contact us to discuss this study and to get a better understanding of the value EHRs can bring to your own use cases.
+Contact us to discuss this study and to get a better understanding of the value EHRs can bring to your own use cases.